marchellodev/sharik/README.md

 ### Linux

-You can get Sharik for linux from the Snap Store:
+You can get Sharik for Linux from the Snap Store:

 ```sudo snap install sharik-app```